nooralteneiji/Happiness-Without-Borders/.ipynb_checkpoints/README-checkpoint.md

 Implementing this methodology will give us a thorough analysis of our dataset using Random Forest.
 We will have a well-tuned model, insights into the most important features and their interactions, and a deep understanding of where the model performs well and where it struggles.

+# Concluding thoughts

+The data-driven findings, offer profound insights into the complex web of international migration.
+It's an interaction between economics, societal well-being, geopolitics, and now, environmental considerations.
+Migration, as this study suggests, is far from a monolithic phenomenon; it's a reflection of a world in flux, constantly reshaped by a plethora of forces, both overt and covert.

 # limitations
 - Selection Bias: Migrants are a selective group, and the decision to move to a particular country may be influenced by factors that are difficult to capture in the data.
 For example, individuals who are more optimistic or have higher adaptability may be more likely to migrate, which can bias the results.
 - Confounding Variables: There are likely to be other variables that influence both migration decisions and happiness levels.
 For example, cultural factors, language, job opportunities, family support, and personal characteristics can all impact both migration choices and happiness.
 - Cultural Magnetism and Soft Power: Beyond the palpable economic and political indicators, the cultural allure of a destination can be a significant pull factor.
 This encompasses facets like art, cinema, literature, music, fashion, and even academic or entrepreneurial ecosystems.
 The soft power a country wields could make it a preferred destination for migration.
 - Violence dataset is not city specific, but it implies that the whole country is expirencing violence.
 More granular data is availble from the same dataset, but the happiness and mirgation data do not have the level of unit of anlaysis, hence we could not use it.
+- Missing countries in Internet dataset

 # Future directions
 - Is there a correlation between a nation's average happiness score and the genetic diversity of its population?
 Control for socioeconomic factors and historical events that might have impacted both happiness and genetic diversity.